 I have a friend – let’s call her Allison – who’s kind and generous.
 She provides financial and emotional support to less fortunate friends.
 She donates money to worthwhile causes.
 She’s a lawyer whose job it is to help poor people in Family Court.
 She’s fun, funny and nice to those around her.
 That’s the good news.

-The bad news is that even though Allison is in her mid-fifties and makes over $100K per year, she burns through every penny she earns.
+The bad news is that even though Allison is in her mid-fifties, has a good career, and makes over $100K per year; she burns through every penny she earns.
 Her job is tough and stressful so she uses spending therapy – clothes, jewelry, hair, mani-pedis – to compensate.
 She lives to take expensive and exotic international trips to temporarily escape her difficult life.
 She’s a classic Oblivious Wage Slave.

 She also trapped under a mountain of financial stress.
 Every little financial hiccup is a crisis because – hey, where’s the money going to come from?
 She regularly gets financial life-support from her 81-year-old dad but he won’t be around forever to provide that support.

 All this stress is taking a toll.
 So she chokes down a bucket full of meds to help manage it.

 Worst of all, her stress will continue indefinitely because she has no retirement savings and no pension other than Social Security.
 And we all know it’s tough retiring on just Social Security.
 When her dad dies, he will leave her a small inheritance but nowhere near enough to fund her retirement.